jianhaizhang/spatialHeatmap/README.md

 # Summary

+This R package spatialHeatmap is designed to intuitively visualise gene expression data on images where the data come from and promote hypothesis generation.
+Examples include but not limit to RNA-seq, microarray, qPCR, subcellular localisation of proteins, etc., regardless of species.

-The spatialHeatmap is an R/Bioconductor package and is designed for visualising gene expression data (sequencing, microarray, etc.).
-The core feature is to map expression values of target genes under different conditions to different tissues, which are called spatial heatmaps.
-To make it more versatile, the matrix heatmap and network features were also developed, which display the target gene in the context of corresponding gene module.
-All the utilities implemented in this R package are also combined as a web-browser based Shiny app.
-The application of this package is not limited to gene expression data.
-It can be used as long as a data matrix and an associated SVG image are provided, such as population data generated in different years across different cities.
+The core feature “Spatial Heatmap” is to map expression profile of a target gene under different conditions to different cells/tissues/organs (samples) on an associated SVG image, where different samples are predefined.
+After mapping, the expression profile is represented as different colours across samples in the image, which are called spatial heatmaps.
+In addition, the accessory features of “Matrix Heatmap” and “Network” display the target gene in the context of corresponding gene module, which make this package more versatile.
+All the utilities implemented in this R package are also combined as a web-browser based Shiny app, which can be used locally or online on the Shiny server.

 # Installation